Section 37 of the Australian Education Regulation 2013 requires that the school’s approved authority must keep the

-Every year your school collects and provides to the Australian Government Department of Education and Training (the Department) the following information for each student receiving an adjustment due to disability.
+Every year your school collects and provides to the Australian Government Department of Education (the Department) the following information for each student receiving an adjustment due to disability.
 This includes the student’s:

 year of schooling

 Do schools need to obtain consent from parents, guardians or caregivers before students can be included in the NCCD?

 No. Parental, guardian or caregiver consent is not required.
 This is because the NCCD is required and authorised by law (the Australian Education Act 2013 and Australian Education Regulation 2013).
-If the school has the information on a student’s adjustments/category of disability on its records, it must provide that information to the Australian Government Department of Education and Training.
+If the school has the information on a student’s adjustments/category of disability on its records, it must provide that information to the Australian Government Department of Education.
 If a school doesn’t hold the information, it must take all reasonable efforts to obtain and provide it.

 How will a student’s personal details be protected?

-Identifying information or personal details (for example, student names) are not provided to the Australian Government Department of Education and Training (the Department) as part of the NCCD.
+Identifying information or personal details (for example, student names) are not provided to the Australian Government Department of Education (the Department) as part of the NCCD.

 All information and data relating to students with disability and the adjustments provided for those students must be stored appropriately and securely and must be managed and stored in accordance with applicable privacy legislation and policies in your state or territory.

-The Australian Government Department of Education and Training is committed to the protection of privacy and must comply with the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) when handling any personal information.
+The Australian Government Department of Education is committed to the protection of privacy and must comply with the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) when handling any personal information.